cldf/cldfviz/README.md

 #### Advanced dataset pre-processing

 Going one step further, we might visualize data that has been synthesized on the fly.
-E.g. we can visualize the AES endangerment information given in `glottolog-cldf` for the WALS languages:
+E.g. we can visualize the AES endangerment information given in the [Glottolog CLDF data](https://github.com/glottolog/glottolog-cldf/releases/tag/v4.4) for the WALS languages:

 Since we will alter the WALS CLDF data, we make a copy of it first:
 ```shell